Joe-FP/JavaProject_SGNN/README.md

+Java paired project review:

+Really enjoyed working on this project, especially backend and the controller files.
+See specifically:

+ -  src/main/java/db/DBHelper
+ -  src/main/java/controllers/ArticleController

+Given more time I would:

+ -  Add a homepage with a login for the admin
+ -  Allow files to be chosen from any location as opposed to a local location (when creating a new article)
+ -  Tidy up the CSS (input text boxes, sizing etc.)
+ -  Also started working on a method of randomly generating articles which I would like to finish

+ Project brief below:

 ## SGNN News

 What'**s** **G**oi**n**' O**n** News have asked you to build a web application to allow them to upload the latest Scottish news.